-So far the path loss model does not take reflection and hence multipath effects into account.
+This path loss model does not take reflection and hence multipath effects into account.
 Even with sufficient receiver sensitivity a radio link could fail due to fading and too many bit errors that result from it.
 Thus a fading reserve (fade margin) is introduced.
-Furthermore, we also extended the model to take the directional effect of an antenna into account, since antennas do not beam with the same energy in every direction.
+We also extended the model to take the directional effect of an antenna into account, since antennas do not beam with the same energy in every direction.